LetsBashDE/SonsOfTheForestNPCreviver/README.md

 # Sons of the forest NPC reviver
 - English: A small script written in Powershell for easy revival of Kelvin or/and Viriginia
-- Deutsch: Ein kleines, in Powershell geschriebenes Skript zur einfachen Wiederbelebung von Kelvin oder/und Viriginia
+- German: Ein kleines, in Powershell geschriebenes Skript zur einfachen Wiederbelebung von Kelvin oder/und Viriginia

+# Support & Feedback
+- English: If you like the tool or have feedback, you can join my Discord at https://sirbash.com.
+- German: Wenn Sie das Tool mögen oder Feedback haben, können Sie meinem Discord unter https://sirbash.com beitreten.

 # Prepare / Vorbereitung
 ## English: How to download the script and unlock it